jarun/googler/README.md

   -j       open the first result in a web browser
   -t dN    time limit search [h5 (5 hrs), d5 (5 days), w5 (5 weeks), m5 (5
            months), y5 (5 years)]
+  -w       search a site using Google
   -d       enable debugging

 prompt keys:
-  g terms  initiate a new search for 'terms' with original options n, p     fetch next or previous set of search results 1-N      open the Nth result index in browser
+  g terms  initiate a new Google search for 'terms' with original options n, p     fetch next or previous set of search results 1-N      open the Nth result index in browser
   Enter    exit googler (same behaviour for an empty search)